Augusta man shot and killed early Saturday morning

 AUGUSTA, GA.
 (WJBF)- “I just can’t figure it out.
 I thought everybody was trying to live as long as they could– that’s what I’m trying to do.”

-Just after 2 A-M deputies responded to an incident on the 100 block of Vanderbilt Circle and Cornell Drive.
+Just after 2:00 a.m., deputies responded to an incident on the 100 block of Vanderbilt Circle and Cornell Drive.

 29- year-old Nakendrick Dewayne Glover was shot at least once and died due to injuries.